Insane-Vaas/Flutter-Colour-Change-Using-Sensor/README.md

 ```
 * *Note - When accessing Kotlin file using vs code I was getting so i will suggest you to open that using Android Studio.*

+As we can see in Image in section 2 we have to make a method channel that name of the method channel should be same in both dart file and in kotlin file.
+As it makes it easy for them to talk or pass info among themselves.
+After that make an Event Channel with same name in both files.

+Now its time to access the sensors in the Mobile Phone. you can use the method as I have written it in files or use this [link](https://developer.android.com/reference/kotlin/android/hardware/Sensor) for more info.

 ## n.
 Results
 ![light_intensity_mode](https://user-images.githubusercontent.com/46975685/156742964-897f7487-847e-400b-a01d-353cd7c93849.gif)